The Pharmacy Guild of Australia: National President

 The National President works closely with the Executive Director and the Secretariat, and is the spokesperson for the Guild.

 Executive Director

 The Executive Director is responsible for the implementation of the policies, decisions and agenda set by the National Council.
 The Executive Director is responsible for the management of the Secretariat, the administrative arm of the Guild.

 State and territory branches

 Branch activities centre on the day-to-day servicing of members in such fields as industrial relations, marketing, staff training, and product and economic information.
-The Guild has branches in every Australian State and Territory:
+The Guild has branches in every Australian State and (mainland) Territory: